 Teaching is a valuable part of academic life.
 My goal as a teacher, tutor, and guide is to share with students the excitement of discovering new ideas and assessing these through critical debate.
 I strive to give students the right tools for developing their own research agendas and for self-evaluation.
-In my work as a university tutor and workshop leader in theatre and performance settings I encourage students to think both intellectually and practically about the past.
+In my work as a university lecturer and workshop leader in theatre and performance settings I encourage students to think both intellectually and practically about the past.
 I draw on my experience as an ensemble performer to create interactive and student-led working and learning environments.